 The Attention when Choose a Slowpitch Softball Bat

-Finding the right slowpitch bat is not an easy job.
+Finding the right slowpitch softball bats is not an easy job.
 It requires diligent search for the right bat after you have determined exactly the kind of bat you need.
-Before you embark on this search, you should know some basic details about slowpitch softball bats.
+Before you embark on this search, you should know some basic details about best slowpitch softball bats.